Still life painting featuring a violin, sheet music, documents, a glass of beer, a ceramic bowl, a bottle, and a fish on a table.

 • Students are charged for all lessons or classes for which they register, including those missed through student absence.
 As a courtesy, students are expected to notify their teachers directly of any impending absence from lessons.
 Some instructors offer make-up lessons under certain circumstances, but they are not obligated to do so.
 If a teacher is absent for a lesson, a make-up will be scheduled at a mutually convenient time, or a substitute instructor may teach the lesson.
 If this make-up cannot be accomplished, students will receive a credit to their account.

-• In the event your student can no longer continue with music lessons:
+• In the event a student can no longer continue with music lessons:

-• Two weeks’ minimum notice is always required, starting when the Kanack School office receives your written discontinuation notice via email.
+• Two weeks’ minimum notice is always required, starting when the Kanack School office receives a written discontinuation notice via email.

-• Please email the office as soon as possible with the name of your student, your teacher, and your final lesson date.
+• Please email the office as soon as possible with the student name, teacher, and the final lesson date.

 • Let your teacher know so that they can help with a smooth transition.